Welcome to La Grande Boissière Secondary School!

 A springboard toward higher education and employment, Secondary School is where students realize and stretch their potential and make the best choices for their future.
 The ability to construct an individually tailored bilingual programme is a distinguishing feature of our school: most subjects at all levels are offered both in English and in French, and students can choose their language of instruction in almost any subject in either language.

+Students follow Ecolint's unique Universal Learning Programme, based on deep understanding, competence development and social impact.
+They then undertake the International Baccalaureate Diploma Programme in their final two years.
 Mentors provide academic support through small group work and play an important role in maintaining collaborative relationships between individual families and the school.
 The Guidance Department provides career advice and supports students throughout the application process to universities around the world.

 - 800 students, aged 13 to 18

 - International Baccalaureate Diploma Programme and High School Certificate